thefrontside/effection/website/docs/guides/lifecycle.md

-We can use this mechanism to run code as a Task is shutting down, whether it happens because the Task completes successfully, it becomes halted, or it is cancelled due to an error.
+We can use this mechanism to run code as a Task is shutting down, whether it happens because the Task completes successfully, it becomes halted, or it is rejected due to an error.

 Imagine that we're doing something with an HTTP server, and we're using node's `createServer` function.
 In order to properly clean up afer ourselves, we